qmk/qmk_firmware/keyboards/ergodox/keymaps/deadcyclo/readme.md

 - 02.01.2017 Added delete key on second layer
 - 10.01.2017 Added layer images to readme
+- 24.01.2017 Added support for Ergodox Shine.
+Added secondary L2 switch key on left hand

 # TODO

 - Add unicode support (direct input and indirect? see algernon layout for examples)
 - Add descriptions below each layer image of any special functions/keys
+- Move Navigation keys to Layer 2 on right side, add a layer switch to L2 on left side as well, and use L3 for unicode stuff